vapolia/Svg-Samples/README.md

 # Common mistakes

-If nothing appears, make sure your svg is displayed correctly by the windows explorer (after you installed this [extension](https://github.com/maphew/svg-explorer-extension/releases)).
+If nothing appears, ensure your svg file is displayed correctly in Windows Explorer (after installing this [extension](https://github.com/maphew/svg-explorer-extension/releases)).

-Common errors include
+Common errors include:
-* forgetting to set the build action of the svg file to "Embedded resource".
+* Forgetting to set the build action of the svg file to "Embedded resource".
-* missing viewBox attribute at the root of the svg file (open it using a text editor).
+* Missing the `viewBox` attribute at the root of the svg file (open it using a text editor to check).
-* the svg color is the same as the background color, especially white or black.
-Use ColorMapping to change colors, or edit your svg file with [inkscape](http://www.inkscape.org/) or your preferred text editor.
+* The svg color being the same as the background color, especially white or black.
+Use ColorMapping to adjust the colors, or edit your svg file using [inkscape](http://www.inkscape.org/) or your preferred editor.

-The assembly in which the svg resources are must have an `assembly Name` equal to its `Default namespace`, otherwise the svg files will not be found.
-If you are unable to do so, you can still display an svg but you will have to specify the full name of the resource like this:
+The assembly containing the svg resources must have an `Assembly Name` that matches its `Default Namespace`.
+Otherwise, the svg files will not be found.
+If you cannot do this, you can still display an svg by specifying the full resource name, like this:

 ```xml
     <svg:SvgImage